jens-limbach/SSv2-extensibility-workshop/README.md

-# BTP Frontend Application Development
+# SSv2 - Extensibility Workshop

 Welcome to your first journey in creating BTP frontend applications as a professional code developer!
 This guide will provide step-by-step instructions accompanied by live sessions, allowing you to become proficient in V2 development.
 After completing these steps, you’ll be able to develop: